jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For now, the tree is dying.

 The buildings, schools, power stations, roads—the whole civilization our ancestors planted—is aging fast.
 Entropy is tearing down the society our ancestors built.
 I've handled the claims for much of it: car breakdowns, collapsed buildings, flooded basements, burned homes, blown generators, fallen bridges.
 No one wanted me to protest with them or even send them money.
-Each ring of that darn bell was a plea for help.
+Each ring of that darn bell was a call for help.
 They wanted their technology healed, like antiseptic on a cut.

 We aren't doing that fast enough.

 As a result, we're perhaps facing an extinction event.
+A time so bad nobody wins.
 Instead of healing our technological ecosystem, we go in circles, fighting over policies as if they were scriptures.
 All the while, we need the progressive-minded to find the neglected niches and invent solutions, and the conservative-minded to build the means to mass-produce them.

 We don't know how.
 We're not supposed to.
 No one has built a working ecosystem using Internet Age tools.
 Caesar bridged the Rhine to frighten the Germans—twice.
 We are those Germans now, at the river's edge, and someone has to cross and reimagine a new giving tree with the tools we have.

 It's hard.
 It's full of failure, natural and artificial, because no one has been here before.

 Plants venture into new territories.
 Ants rebuild non-stop.
 Working folks learn new tools all the time.
-The open-source makers already evolved many free internet tools for anyone to use.
+Of course we can fix our world—the open-source makers have already evolved free tools for anyone to use.
 That's the fertile soil in which you can grow.

 Adapting to a new gameboard is where life lives.